 - What unmet needs do they have?

 Understand their goals and what causes friction, then provide an intuitive and simple way to address these goals via self-service capabilities.
-Intuitive cannot be understated as an important part of this equation.
-If it isn’t intuitive, you risk providing a portal for customers to self-service, but then still answering phones to help customers use it.
+The process must be intuitive.
+If it’s not, you risk providing a portal for customers to self-service, while still answering phones to help customers use it.

-Predict customer needs, and push information or capabilities to them—when and where they need and want it!
+Predict customer needs, and push information or capabilities to them—when they need it and where they want it.
 It’s no longer enough to provide access to the information or process that people need in a portal.
 This was great 10 years ago when digital access to anything felt magical and efficient.
-Today, the best integrate touch-points into the customer’s workflow, seamlessly.
+Today, the best companies introduce touch points seamlessly into the customer’s workflow.

-- Identify areas where you may have the thing the customer is looking for in the portal already, but you’re requiring them to dig to get it.
-Red flag comments from internal team members that include, “They can do that/get that in the portal” or “We have a report for that!“
+- Identify areas where you may have the thing the customer is already looking for, but you require them to dig to find it.

-- Ask, at what point in the day/process do people need X?
+- Ask, at what point in the process do people need “x”?

 - How can we serve it up to them, perhaps even before they know they need it?

 - Can we use a different channel to provide the information more effectively?
-Think push notifications, an email summary, or surfacing an important stat in the context of what a customer already doing in the portal.
+Think push notifications, an email summary or surfacing an important stat in the context of what a customer is already doing in the portal.

 This is how you delight customers and keep them coming back.
-They feel like you get them, you respect their time and want to make their life easy.
+They feel like you get them, respect their time and want to make their life easier.
 And they become more loyal in the process.

-Solving important and impactful problems for your customers is key to a valuable experience.
-In order for your customer portal to evolve with the company and customer needs, you must deeply understand those evolving needs.
-What mattered last year may not matter anymore.
-And a new offering or capability may open an opportunity to service customers in new ways via digital means.
-The most important piece here is staying connected and in tune to your customer’s actual problems.
+What mattered last year may not matter anymore, and a new portal offering or capability may open an opportunity to service customers in new ways.
+The most important piece is staying connected to your customer’s actual problems.

 - Have you talked to your customers lately?
-Really understood their goals and what matters to them?
+Do you understand their goals and what matters to them?

-- Why do they log in?
+- Why do your customers log in?
 What are they trying to accomplish?
 What is getting in their way?

-- How has your portal changed in the past year to adapt to the customer needs and most important challenges?
+- How has your portal changed in the past year to adapt to your customers’ needs and most important challenges?

-- If so, are you tacking that additional capability on?
-Or are you adjusting the workflow of the portal experience to best meet their needs?
+- If your portal has changed, how are you introducing new capabilities?
+Or, how will you adjust the workflow of the portal experience to best meet their needs?